 - Friday 20 – Saturday 21 November 2020

 £270 For the joy of learning (Audit- no coursework, just participate in the class).

 £1700 Includes coursework and credit

 £2250 International fees

 Location This class will be run online through videoconferencing (Residency also available at The Greenhouse, Birmingham)

 Ash Barker is a pioneering urban activist, leadership developer, writer and Minister.
 A husband to a force of nature and Dad to 2 amazing kids, Ash spent over 25 years immersed and ministering in urban poverty contexts in his native Melbourne and Bangkok’s largest slum, before moving to Winson Green (Birmingham, UK) in 2014.
 In Winson Green Ash shares life from NewbiginHouse.uk and leads the School for Urban Leadership and Red Letter Christians UK.’

 Bishop Mike Royal

-Mike previously led the Cinnamon Network Church Engagement Team.
+Mike is the Co CEO of the Cinnamon Network UK.
 He is the former National Director & pioneer of Transforming Lives for Good (TLG).
+He has an academic background in urban planning and black theology.
 Mike lives in Birmingham, where he supports churches in community engagement.
-He is a Pentecostal Bishop and has been in ordained ministry for over 25 years.
+He is a Pentecostal Bishop, leads Sanctuary, a fresh expression church and has been in ordained ministry since 1993.